SirLord/Gov-Contract-Finder/README.md

 Work in progress

-ToDo:
+#ToDo:
-Add scripts to fetch Data
+-Add scripts to fetch Data
-Munge Data and load into database
+-Munge Data and load into database
-Initial Flask App to display data
+-Initial Flask App to display data
-Add queries and filters
+-Add queries and filters
-Viz Engine to display geographics
+-Viz Engine to display geographics
-Recommender Engine
+-Recommender Engine
-Setup Instructions
+-Setup Instructions
-unit tests and coverage
+-unit tests and coverage
-pylint to prettify
+-pylint to prettify